WiX-Toolset-Pills-15mg/Rollback-Custom-Action/doc/article/README.md

 ### Step 4 - Add the trigger mechanism for failing

 WiX Toolset provides out of the box a simple mechanism that helps us provoke a failure in our installer.
+All we have to do is:

+1. reference the `WixUtilExtension.dll` at project level.
+2. reference the `WixFailWhenDeferred` custom action in our `Product.wxs` file:

 ```xml
 </Product ...>